Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

     <summary><big><strong>Step 3: Creating a “Hello World” Software Application with an updated Linker Script</strong></big></summary>

 The “Hello World” application serves as a baseline of basic hardware and software functionality to observe that our design and board are functional prior to creating an SDSoC platform and any hardware accelerated functions.
-The Zynq-family boot process consists of a first stage bootloader that loads either application software, in this case our hello\_world code, or a second stage bootloader such as U-Boot.
+The Zynq-family boot process consists of a first stage bootloader that loads either the application software, in this case our hello\_world code, or a second stage bootloader such as U-Boot.
 Next, the FSBL configures the PL with a bitstream and then loads the application code into memory as defined by the application’s linker script.
 Program control is then passed to the application code.

-1. Create a new Application project by selecting **File > New > SDx Project** on the SDx IDE menubar.
+1. Select **File > New > SDx Project** on the SDx IDE menubar to create a new application.

-2. Select **Application** in Project Type dialog.
+2. Select **Application** on the Project Type dialog.

-3. Type **hello_world** for the Project name in the Create a New SDx Project dialog and click **Next**.
+3. Type **hello_world** in the Project name field in the Create a New SDx Project dialog and click **Next**.

     ![](./images/image58.png)

 4. In the Platform dialog, click Platform and select the `zynq7_board_wrapper_1[custom]` platform.

+   ![](./images/image59.png)

 5. Click **Next**.

-   ![](./images/image59.png)

 6. On the System configuration dialog, retain the following default settings and click **Next**.